SWE-101-Group1/table-football/README.md

 # table-football
 In this project we have created a simple game in python using turtle library

-To play the game you have to clone the files use git clone git@github.com:SWE-101-Group1/table-football.git
+In order to play the game you need to download the files

-Please note that these files are protected by password.

-If you want the password please contact sprendi20@epoka.edu.al
+After you download the game double click main.exe

 Enjoy the game :)